wandb/wandb/docs/tasks/001-nfs-mount-in-go-core.md

 ## Status

+- [x] nfs server for artifact, can list artifacts, files and read file content
 - [x] go cli that list artifacts only, `wandb-core nfs ls <entity/project>`
  - [ ] does not support `~/.netrc`